Under Secretary of Defense for Personnel and Readiness, DoD.

 It has been determined that this rule does not impose reporting or recordkeeping requirements under the Paperwork Reduction Act of 1980.

 Executive Order 13132 establishes certain requirements that an agency must meet when it promulgates a proposed rule (and subsequent final rule) that imposes substantial direct requirement costs on State and local governments, preempts State law, or otherwise has Federalism implications.
-This final rule will not have a substantial effect on State and local governments.
+This interim final rule will not have a substantial effect on State and local governments.

 Start List of Subjects